daerich/daerich.github.io.old/_posts/2019-07-30-gtaiv-modding.md

 * Simple Trainer for GTA IV
 ## LCPDFR Mods
 * The Wasteland by LtFlash
+* BackupCallouts by FinKone
 * Callouts+ By LukeD
 * vdH Scripts by Abraxas
 ## .NET Mods
 * Door Ajar Chime by Erase
+* Seat Belt Chime by Erase
 * IV Flash light by NYPDDetectiveODonnell
 * TurnTires by FinKone
 * TrafficFlowV5 by Sam